dgit05/project2/project2/README.md

 # new project
-This project was created from local system created by Debosmita Chowdhury
+This project was created from local system.
+Created by Debosmita Chowdhury